haskellguide/haskellguide-study-plan/README.md

 ## What is it?

-This is a multi-week study plan for going from web developer (self-taught, no experience with functional programming) to software developer that ships haskell.
+This is a multi-week study plan for going from web developer (self-taught, no experience with functional programming) to a software developer that is proficient in haskell.

 ## Table of Contents